 Some well-meaning (or not) individual strolls over to your group and begins an all-too-familiar conversation that includes the dreaded question:

 “What about socialization?”

-The irony is not lost on you, since you’re actively socializing your children at that moment.
+The irony is not lost on you, since you’re actively socializing your children at that moment even if it isn't according "social norms".
 But let’s consider the ever-present query.